jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 ![1](/assets/public-3/25.png)
 10. Download the Tailscale client on all your compatible devices and connect easily to your home network!
 ![1](/assets/public-3/26.png)

+Check out all the other [Tailscale features](https://tailscale.com/kb/1169/features/) such as Split DNS, Exit Nodes, Tailscale SSH and much more!

 ## Closing

 You are done!
 With these instructions, you can set up your own zero config VPN in ~30 minutes or less.
-Never worry about security measures such as port forwarding, DNS and DMZ ever again when it comes to your Homelab.
+Never worry about security measures such as port forwarding ever again when it comes to your Homelab.